 As the boys began to chuckle and get down to their work, Aeryn found herself staring at the only girl in the group; the Ravenclaw Seeker meekly pulled out her parchment and quill before she caught the Gryffindor’s gaze.
 Aeryn couldn’t help but give her a small smile and then averted her eyes back to her notes.
-The brown haired Scot paused slightly and then shoved her supplies back into her bag and Aeryn’s eyebrows scrunched in confusion when the girl gave her teammates an empty excuse and headed towards her.
+The brown haired Scot shoved her supplies back into her bag and Aeryn’s eyebrows scrunched in confusion when the girl gave her teammates an empty excuse and headed towards her.

 “I’m sorry for barging in on your study session,” she apologized after she plopped into the chair next to her, “but I have to get away from those berks.
-They wanted to use my notes but I’ve had it with them.
+They wanted to use my notes, but I’ve had it with them.
 I’ll be quiet, I swear.
 Pretend I’m not even here.”

 The small Seeker’s tenacity flabbergasted Aeryn and she couldn’t help but fall silent as she watched her new tablemate sort her things.
 The blonde, however, shrugged her shoulders and went back to her work.

 “I’m Cora McKnight, by the way,” the Ravenclaw interrupted again.
 Aeryn looked up from her parchment and saw her extending her hand towards her.
 “You’re Peter Pettigrew’s girlfriend, right?”

 “Yes, I am.
 And I know who you are!
 You had an amazing grab against Hufflepuff,” she answered as she shook her hand.
 She gave her another soft smile before averting her eyes back to her homework.
 Aeryn expected her new companion to remain silent, but Cora continued the conversation, despite her earlier promise.